 Lagavulin is bottled at 43% ABV and is probably chill-filtered.
 This is a manufacturing process where the temperature of the liquid is lowered until some of the oils and fatty acids congeal, allowing them to be sieved out when passed through a filter.
-I’ve never quite understood this, as these elements contribute toward the flavour and mouthfeel of a dram, although it has to be said that Lagavulin doesn’t struggle in either department.
+I’ve never quite understood this, as these elements contribute toward the flavour and mouthfeel of a dram, although it has to be said, Lagavulin doesn’t struggle in either department.
 The process is done for mostly cosmetic reasons – non filtered whisky can turn cloudy in low temperatures leading some consumers to think there’s something wrong with their purchase.

 There’s possibly also been a touch of caramel colouring added.
 Again, this is done for cosmetic reasons and to achieve consistency of appearance from batch to batch.
-It also plays into the widely held but incorrect view that darker whisky is older / better whisky.
+It also plays into the widely held but incorrect view that darker whisky is better whisky.

 I like to see whisky bottled as naturally as possible and would love to see an end to these practices but I can’t see it happening anytime soon and fortunately, Lagavulin remains a fine dram regardless.